muellermichel/guetzli/docs/documentation.md

 Extensions
 ----------
 Guetzli automatically loads python files in `/extensions` at startup.
 See the provided examples in the repository for how to use it.
-At a minimum you will need to import the `Extension` class like `from tools.guetzli import Extension`, instantiate an object like `my_extension = Extension('my_extension')` (the passed name in the initializer *must* be the same as the object name) and add a flask view handler like
+At a minimum you will need to import the `Extension` class like `from tools.guetzli import Extension`, instantiate an object like `my_extension = Extension('my_extension')` (the passed name in the initializer *must* be the same as the object name which *must* be the same as the filename of the extension) and add a flask view handler like

 ```python
 @my_extension.route('/')